Duet3D/wiki-content/User_manual/Machine_configuration/robot_geometric_algebra.md

 # Geometric Algebra and Screw Theory

 Every rigid body motion can be represented by a rotation and translation in the direction of the rotation axis, according to Chasles' theorem.
-This combined motion is called screw or twist or if applied to forces, wrest.
+This combined motion is called screw or twist or if applied to forces, wrench.

 Geometric algebra can describe transformations (rotation, reflection, translation, dilation) by so-called rotors with the help of versors.
 Screw motions can be realised by combining the two rotors rotation and translation.
 A description can be found in chapter 13.5.2 of the Dorst book.